Kernix13/javascript-cheat-sheet/array-examples.md

   });
 }

 //      feeCodeCamp examples
 // Get object key values, similar to what Object.values does on a single object, but you can not use that because 'users' is an array of objects,
 // not a single object with multiple key-value pairs const users = [
-  { name: 'John', age: 34 },
+  { name: "John", age: 34 },
-  { name: 'Amy', age: 20 },
+  { name: "Amy", age: 20 },
-  { name: 'camperCat', age: 10 }
+  { name: "camperCat", age: 10 }
 ];
 const names = users.map(user => user.name);
 console.log(names); // ["John","Amy","camperCat"]